Zhang-Yihao/Adversarial-Representation-Engineering/README.md

 # Adversarial Representation Engineering

 This is the official implementation repository for the paper **Towards General Conceptual Model Editing via Adversarial Representation Engineering**(https://arxiv.org/abs/2404.13752).
+See details below.

+w/ [Yihao Zhang](https://zhang-yihao.github.io), [Zeming Wei](https://weizeming.github.io), Jun Sun, Meng Sun.

 ## Introduction
 This is a minimal scale demo still in the testing phase, which provides the implementation for Section 5.1 **Alignment: To Generate (Harmful Responses) or Not to Generate**.
 Experiments for hallucination can be simply derived by changing the dataset, which will be available  upon publication.